banukabakulak/IE317_NonlinearModelsInOptimization/README.md

 # IE317_NonlinearModelsInOptimization

-Java and MATLAB codes for IE 317 Nonliear Models in Optimization
+Java and MATLAB codes for IE 317 Nonlinear Models in Optimization